Xwoe/Udacity-Data-Engineering/5-Capstone-Project/README.md

 On the sustainability track they want to create a dashboard for users, which makes it possible for them to explore different aspects of harm our daily habits impose on our planet.
 One important aspect is traveling.
 To start out they were kindly provided by Udacity with datasets on inbound visitors to the US, worldwide temperature data and demographic data of US cities.

 On the commercial track they want to offer analyses around how and why people travel.
-What destinations do they choose, where do the most visitors come from and do they choose a certain time of year, maybe due to the wheather in their countries of origin?
+What destinations do they choose, where do the most visitors come from and do they choose a certain time of year, maybe due to the weather in their countries of origin?

 The type of analyses, which can be done by combining these datasets are first mainly based around the question why and how people travel.
-One interesting query might be: how many very short business trips are there to the US and how much CO2 could be avoided if they where held via Web-Meetings instead of doing them in person.
+One interesting query might be: how many very short business trips are there to the US and how much CO2 could be avoided if they where held via Web-Meetings instead of doing them in person?
 Other interesting analyses might be whether the travel volume has increased over the years and whether the travel destinations have shifted.

 It is planned to add more datasets for the analyses later on.
 A little outlook for this is given at the end of this document.